 | Authentication | SSH login | ssh uses the key via agent |

-If the goal is “works today,” start with Signature first.
-It’s the easiest to test and hardest to confuse with other tooling.
+Start with the Signature slot.
+It is the easiest to test and hardest to confuse with other tooling.

 PIN rules that match real token behavior